nasrulhazim/ocr-reader/readme.md

 Go into the application `cd ocr-reader` and run `php artisan migrate`.

 Run `php artisan serve` to start using the application.
 You may register first before start using the reader.

+To run in terminal, you can use `php artisan ocr:read /path/to/image`